thomas-spriggs/cbmc/doc/architectural/goto-program-transformations.md

 ### Linking of Standard Libraries

-This pass links the function defenitions from the Cprover standard library models to the current goto model.
+This pass links the function definitions from the Cprover standard library models to the current goto model.

 _Predecessor pass is [Removal/Lowering of Assembly]._